Fluent in AI or Clueless About People?

 “Let me know which companies do that, so I can short their stock.”

-AI Fluency ≠ AI Fanaticism
+Why AI Fluency Doesn't Mean AI Fanaticism

 I’m with Tobi Lütke.
 I don’t hate the memo.
 It’s clear, bold, and probably necessary.